FDA considers tightening rules on menthol cigarettes

-WASHINGTON/GENEVA (Reuters) - The U.S. Food and Drug Administration said on Tuesday it may place restrictions on menthol cigarettes following a scientific review that showed the products are likely to be more addictive than regular cigarettes.
+WASHINGTON/GENEVA July 23 (Reuters) - Shares of U.S. tobacco companies fell on Tuesday after the U.S. Food and Drug Administration said it is considering tightening regulations on menthol cigarettes following a scientific review that showed the products are likely to be more addictive than regular cigarettes.

+Shares of Lorillard Inc, which makes the Newport brand of menthol cigarettes, fell as much as much as 5 percent while shares of Altria Group, which makes a menthol version of its Marlboro brand, fell as much as 3 percent.

-The FDA published preliminary results from a study it conducted that suggests “menthol cigarettes pose a public health risk above that seen with non-menthol cigarettes.”
+The FDA published preliminary results from a study it conducted that suggest “menthol cigarettes pose a public health risk above that seen with non-menthol cigarettes.”

-The report found that while menthol cigarettes, which account for about a quarter of all cigarettes sold in the United States, are no more or less toxic than regular cigarettes, menthol’s cooling and anesthetic properties can reduce the harshness of cigarette smoke, increasing their appeal to new smokers.
+The report found that while menthol cigarettes are no more or less toxic than regular cigarettes, menthol’s cooling and anesthetic properties can reduce the harshness of cigarette smoke, increasing their appeal to new smokers.

-“Menthol smokers show greater signs of nicotine dependence and are less likely to successfully quit smoking,” the FDA said.
+Still, at least some tobacco company analysts see the tone of the report as positive for the industry in so far as it did not recommend an outright ban.

+The FDA’s move comes during a trade dispute in which Indonesia charges that the United States illegally allowed menthol cigarettes to remain on the market while banning the import of clove-flavored cigarettes from Indonesia.

 The FDA is seeking public comment on whether a limit could be set on the amount of menthol in cigarettes.
-It is also seeking information on how menthol cigarettes are marketed to young people and minorities.
+It is also seeking information on how menthol cigarettes are marketed to the young and minority communities.

-Anti-tobacco groups said the FDA has enough evidence in hand to ban menthol cigarettes and should not need additional input from companies or the public.

-“This additional delay will simply prolong the disease and death caused by menthol cigarettes, with particularly adverse consequences for youth and African-Americans who smoke menthol cigarettes at disproportionately higher rates,” said David Dobbins, chief operating officer at Legacy, a tobacco research and public health advocacy organization.

 Lorillard Chief Executive Murray Kessler said in a statement that the company is “encouraged” by the FDA’s “science-based approach.”